 Brenda Ciardelli | Admissions director

 Brenda holds a B.A. in Criminal Justice, worked for several years with adjudicated youth, and began working with children in childcare settings while still a teenager.
-She has also been involved in the opening of and management of several restaurants, and has always thrived in “a setting where you are creating something from the ground up.”
+She has been involved in the opening of and management of several restaurants, and has always thrived in “a setting where you are creating something from the ground up.”
 A key part of MRM’s Launch Board, Brenda feels blessed to have helped to found a school that will have a lasting impact on the children of the Twin Ports.
-“I’m in awe of what a group of people with a common goal can do if they set their hearts and minds to it,” says Brenda, who has two children at MRM.
+“I’m in awe of what a group of people with a common goal can do if they set their hearts and minds to it,” says Brenda, who is also an MRM parent.

-Melissa assists Head of School Mark Niedermier, and also enjoys helping out around the school wherever her sunny, warm presence is needed.
+Melissa is the friendly face that greets children and visitors as they enter MRM's front doors.
+She has been a critical part of the MRM administrative and childcare staff since its inception in a number of roles.
+In her current position, Melissa oversees all student registration documentation and makes sure messages from parents get delivered to teachers in a timely manner.
 Melissa studied Education at UW-Superior but has since worked in the business field, most recently as Director of Operations and Events for a local non-profit organization.
-Melissa has been on the MRM staff since its inception.
-“To be involved in such a positive and important venture in our community is very rewarding, and so much fun!”
+Melissa also holds a AMI Assistants’ training diploma.
+Says Melissa: “To be involved in such a positive and important venture in our community is very rewarding, and so much fun!”

 board of trustees